-This drink, which we class as a 'Strong, Traditional, Brown Ale' (a Brown Ale), has an ABV of 5.3%.
+This libation, which we define as a 'Strong, Traditional, Brown Ale' (a Brown Ale), has a strength of 5.3% ABV.

 Named after the year Timothy Taylor started brewing, 1858 is a modern, beefed up take on a brown ale.